Sidbalagopal10/Brute_Force_Password_Cracker/README.md

 Guessing Mechanism: Utilizes Python's random.choices() function to randomly select characters from the character list, forming guesses of the same length as the input password.
 Loop Until Match: The loop continues until the randomly generated guess matches the input password.
 How it Works:

-The script prompts the user to enter a password.
+1)The script prompts the user to enter a password.
-It then enters a loop where it generates random guesses by selecting characters from a defined character set.
+2)It then enters a loop where it generates random guesses by selecting characters from a defined character set.
-Each guess is printed to the console, showing the progression of guesses until a match is found.
+3)Each guess is printed to the console, showing the progression of guesses until a match is found.
-Once the correct password is guessed, it prints "Your password is [password]."
+4)Once the correct password is guessed, it prints "Your password is [password]."

 ⚠️ Disclaimer: This script is for educational purposes only.
 It demonstrates how brute-force attacks work in a controlled environment.
 Always follow ethical practices and only test with permissions.